ohpyupi/study.security-plus/security-assessment-and-audits.md

   * Metasploit
     * Metasploitable
       * A Linux distribution commonly used as a target system for pracitcing penetation testing techniques

+### Tools
+* netstat
+  * Windows built-in CLI tool that displays network connections for TCP, routing tables, and a number of network interface and network protocol statistics
+  * network + statistics
+  * parameters
+    * -a: displays all connections and listening ports
+    * -n: displays addresses and port numbers in numerical form

 ### Security Audits
 * Vulnerability Assessment